prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Best Practices.md

 UDP is much simpler than TCP.
 Instead of establishing a connection between two computers we pick an IP address we want to send data to and a port on that computer.
 The recipient then listens for data coming into that port.
 The data is transmitted from machine-to-machine until it arrives at the destination.

 However, the data does not always arrive.
-There is some (small) packet loss when sending data via UDP and there is also no guarantee your packets will arrive in order.
-In general, packets do arrive and in order, but because there is always a chance of loss or packets arriving in the wrong order, this protocol is unreliable.
+There's some (small) packet loss when sending data via UDP.
+There's also no guarantee your packets will arrive in order.
+In general, packets do arrive and in order, but because there's always a chance of loss or packets arriving in the wrong order, this protocol is unreliable.

 #### Which Protocol to Use?